 Frederick Community College ("FCC" or the "College") is committed to enhancing student persistence, success, and completion.
 The College recognizes that circumstances may arise whereby a student feels it is in his/her best interest to withdraw from a credit course.
 Students should consult with their instructor, an academic advisor, or a counselor prior to making a decision to withdraw.
-Students who wish to drop a continuing education course should follow the Tuition Refund Policy and Procedures (www.frederick.edu/tuition-policy).
+Students who wish to drop a continuing education course should follow the Tuition and Fees Policy and Procedures.